-The Department and the Treasurer cannot and do not give any assurances that DTC will distribute to Participants, or that Participants or others will distribute to the Beneficial Owners, payments of principal of and interest and premium, if any, on the Series 1 Notes paid or other notices or that they will do so on a timely basis or will serve and act in the manner described in this Offering Memorandum.
-Neither the Department nor the Treasurer is responsible or liable for the failure of DTC or any Direct Participant or Indirect Participant to make any payments or give any notice to a Beneficial Owner with respect to the Series 1 Notes or any error or delay relating thereto.
+The Department and the Treasurer cannot and do not give any assurances that DTC will distribute to Participants, or that Participants or others will distribute to the Beneficial Owners, payments of principal of and interest and premium, if any, on the Notes paid or other notices or that they will do so on a timely basis or will serve and act in the manner described in this Offering Memorandum.
+Neither the Department nor the Treasurer is responsible or liable for the failure of DTC or any Direct Participant or Indirect Participant to make any payments or give any notice to a Beneficial Owner with respect to the Notes or any error or delay relating thereto.

 SO LONG AS CEDE & CO.
-IS THE REGISTERED OWNER OF THE SERIES 1 NOTES, AS NOMINEE OF DTC, REFERENCES HEREIN TO THE HOLDERS SHALL MEAN CEDE & CO., AS AFORESAID, AND SHALL NOT MEAN THE BENEFICIAL OWNERS OF THE SERIES 1 NOTES.
+IS THE REGISTERED OWNER OF THE NOTES, AS NOMINEE OF DTC, REFERENCES HEREIN TO THE HOLDERS SHALL MEAN CEDE & CO., AS AFORESAID, AND SHALL NOT MEAN THE BENEFICIAL OWNERS OF THE NOTES.

-Security for the Series 1 Notes
+Security for the Notes

 Sources of Revenues.
-The Department expects to repay principal of and interest on its Series 1 Notes with the proceeds of additional Series 1 Notes until the Department issues Water System Revenue Bonds to provide permanent financing for Water System Projects financed with the Series 1 Notes, except to the extent other proceeds, such as federal reimbursements, are received for the costs of the Oroville Dam Spillways Response, Recovery and Restoration Project financed with the Series 1 Notes.
+The Department expects to repay principal of the Tax-Exempt Series 2 Notes with the proceeds of additional Tax-Exempt Series 2 Notes or the proceeds of the Taxable Series 3 Notes and to repay the interest on the Tax-Exempt Series 2 Notes with the proceeds of the Taxable Series 3 Notes until the Department issues Water System Revenue Bonds to provide permanent financing for Water System Projects financed with the Tax-Exempt Series 2 Notes, except to the extent other proceeds, such as federal reimbursements, are received for the costs of the Oroville Dam Spillways Response, Recovery and Restoration Project financed with the Tax-Exempt Series 2 Notes.